aliasrobotics/RSF/README.md

 - `Method`:
    - Inspect documentation, consult developers and inspect robot's body and components.
 Look for accessible ports (e.g. Ethernet, USB, CAN, etc.).
    - Open all doors, which are not protected by locks and look for ports inside.

+#### 1.1.2 `Criteria`: Presence of internal communication ports
+- `Objective`: identify presence of unprotected internal ports that typically correspond with sensors, user interfaces, power or other robot-related components.
+- `Rationale`: Unplugging robot components can potentially lead to the exposure of internal communication ports.
+Often, these internal communication ports are typically not protected in robots.
+This can which allow attackers in physical proximity to perform a variety of attacks and serve as an entry point.
+- `Method`:
+   - Open all doors, which are not protected by locks, even those protected and look for robot components and their buses.
    - Investigate ventilation holes and see if they are wide enough to access internal communication ports.

-#### 1.1.2 `Criteria`:  Security of external communication ports
+#### 1.1.3 `Criteria`:  Security of external and internal communication ports
 - `Objective`: verify if attackers can sniff or modify any critical data during communication with a docking station or by connecting to the ports.
-- `Rationale`: Unprotected external ports can let attackers in physical proximity to perform a variety of attacks and serve as an entry point for them
+- `Rationale`: Unprotected external and internal ports can let attackers in physical proximity to perform a variety of attacks and serve as an entry point for them.
-- `Method`: ...
+- `Method`:
-   - Connect to the identified communication ports
+   - Try to connect to the identified communication ports:
-   - Is **authentication** required to use them (e.g. Network access control for Ethernet) and do accounts meet requirements from **section 4.1?** (_review this_)
+     - Is **authentication** required to use them (e.g. Network access control for Ethernet) and
+     - Is **encryption** used in the communication?
      - Try **communicating** with them, attempt fizzing to discover if robot’s state can be affected.
    - If a robot connects to a docking station to transfer some data, try to use **sniffers** to see how data exchange is being done (verify if some sensitive, configuration or control data is transferred in clear text)

 ### 1.2 `Aspect`: Components